Skip advertisement Advertisement

 Bosun is the oldest rank in the Royal Navy, the most senior rate of the deck department and responsible for the components of a ship's hull.
 As the deck foreman, the boatswain plans the day's work and assigns tasks to the deck crew.

 A bosun's whistle is a pipe with a hole opened and closed by the hand of the player to change its pitch.
-Historically the high pitch boatswain's call was used by the bosun to pass commands to the crew when their voice could not be heard over heavy seas.
+Historically, the high-pitched boatswain's call was used by the bosun to pass commands to the crew when their voice could not be heard over heavy seas.
 In modern-day use, it's best known for piping aboard an important guest.
 Part of this ceremony, "manning the side", originates in summoning a party of sailors, known as "side boys", to hoist the visitor aboard using a bosun's chair when the weather was too rough for the use of ladders.

 Nutrition: